tardate/LittleArduinoProjects/Electronics101/VoiceLevelIndicatorKit/README.md

 Soldering the kit together is quite therapeutic, and the end result is pretty decent.
 However there seem to be a few serious issues with this circuit:

-1. The 6V supply is insufficient to drive all 10 LEDs, as the minimum required voltage to light the 10th is at least [7.7V](http://www.wolframalpha.com/input/?i=11*0.7V) [10*1N4148 + 1*S9012].
+1. The 6V supply is insufficient to drive all 10 LEDs, as the minimum required voltage to light the 10th is at least [7.7V](http://www.wolframalpha.com/input/?i=11*0.7V) [10 x 1N4148 & 1 x S9012].
 Either diodes with a lower forward voltage could be used, or the supply could be increased.
 Probably the simplest thing to do would be to just drop the 6V regulator and run off 9V.
 Perhaps only a few resitor values would need to change.

 2. It seems there's a great deal of "cross-talk" between the 3 LED strips.
 As in, trimming the pots for master control and band control will affect the whole balance of the circuit.
 Perhaps isolating the 3 filter circuits with say a unity gain OpAmp would help.

+3. The 3 filter bands seem pretty poorly selected/tuned for a nice balanced display.
+Generally the low and mid range bands should be moved up a bit, and the ampliciation of the high band brought in line with the others.

 Should I build an improved circuit?
 Maybe .. a project to save for another rainy day.